bbglab/openvariant/docs/examples/plugin_examples.rst

     plugin: add_date
     field: DATE

-In addition, after generate the plugin template with the command-line, we overwrite the `Add_dateContext` class and `Add_datePlugin` class, in order to add the today's date on one field of the output.
+In addition, after generating the plugin template with the command-line, we overwrite the `Add_dateContext` class and `Add_datePlugin` class, in order to add the today's date on one field of the output.

 .. code-block:: python